 The directors act collectively to manage the business of the company.
-An individual director gains his or her authority from decisions of the directors, made at meetings or by resolutions signed by (usually) all of them.
+Individual directors gain their authority from decisions of the directors, made at meetings or by resolutions signed by (usually) all of them.

 It is now optional for a private company to have someone formally appointed as the company secretary, although the company secretarial work will still need to be done.